 Five Things You Must Do in Belize

 - Snorkel or dive Hol Chan Marine Reserve and Shark Ray Alley: Affordable and hands down the best thing we did on our trip!
-My favorite part of Belize was enjoying time in and around the bright and clear teal waters via snorkeling and swimming.
+My favorite part of Belize was enjoying time in and around the bright and clear teal waters by snorkeling and swimming.
 Belize is a scuba-diver’s paradise, so if you’re looking to make the most of your certification or even just do a discovery dive, this is the place to do it!
-If you can’t afford it or just don’t want to dive, you can still spot a ton of fishies and marine life by snorkeling the reef.
-You can also easily negotiate the price of this trip so definitely ask what deals you can get!
+If you can’t afford it or just don’t want to dive, you can still spot tons of fishies and marine life by snorkeling the reef.
+You can also easily negotiate the price of this trip so definitely ask what deals you can get.
 The trip to Shark Ray Alley is typically included in a half day package with Hol Chan and you can spot nurse sharks and sting rays.
 So fun!

 - Visit The Split at Caye Caulker: It’s free and fun.
-The “go slow” island of Caye Caulker is very relaxing and chill, with no cars in sight everyone gets around via bike or golf cart.
+The “go slow” island of Caye Caulker is very relaxing and chill.
+With no cars in sight, everyone gets around via bike or golf cart.
 It’s a bit pricier to stay on Caye Caulker versus Ambergris Caye but not by much.
 We did two separate day trips there and it cost under $20 USD round trip for the ferry.
 The Split is the area that divides the island in two and is a fun area to hang out and day drink, snorkel, swim, and sunbathe.
 Swimming here can be a workout due to the intense current underneath.
 At the end of the split there’s a restaurant called Lazy Lizard which is a bit pricey but you can get really yummy pina coladas 🙂 The water is super bright teal which makes for epic photos…

 - Chicken Drop Bingo on Thursday nights in San Pedro: In the heart of San Pedro at Wahoo Lounge on Thursdays you can line up in the evening hours to buy tickets for the chicken drop bingo!
-My friend and I got a few ticket stubs (1 Belizean per stub) and watched the show hoping we would win.
+My friend and I got a few tickets (1 Belizean per stub) and watched the show hoping we would win.
 They drop the chicken into the bingo ring and the number that it takes a dump on wins.
 Whoever wins has to clean the shit off and then you get $100 Belizean ($50 USD).
 My friend Iris actually won – yay!

 - Cave Tubing: We loved the cayes so much, but we broke away on our last day to go to the mainland and check out a mayan ruin (Altun Ha) and go cave tubing.
 It was both relaxing and adventurous!
-Everyone raves about tubing ATM but we went to a different cave called Nohoch Cheen and it was amazing!
+Everyone raves about tubing ATM but we went to a different cave called Nohoch Cheen and it was amazing.
 For the cave tubing and Altun Ha, we paid $100 USD (plus tip) from Belize City.
 Most companies we researched offer hotel pick up and also most prefer to be paid in cash.
 Note that in order to enter the caves they require you to wear water shoes, so if you don’t have the proper footwear you have to rent from them ($3 usd).
 Consider bringing your own!

-ONE THING SHOULDN’T DO
+ONE THING SHOULDN’T DO IN BELIZE

 Have you been to Belize?
 What are your recommendations of must do’s and see’s?